alexwlchan/alexwlchan.net/src/_drafts/how-i-read-non-fiction-books.md

   </figcaption>
 </figure>

-My initial notes are handwritten because it's flexible -- I can write sentences, or fragments, or even sketch tiny diagrams.
+My initial notes are handwritten because handwriting is flexible -- I can write sentences, or fragments, or even sketch tiny diagrams.
 It's a minimal interruption from looking at the book.
-I've tried using a variety of digital devices, but they've never worked as well.
+I've tried using a variety of digital devices for this step, but they've never worked as well.

 Every so often, I take my pile of handwritten notes, and I type them into my computer.
 I turn them into full sentences, add any extra details I thought were worth noting, and generally tidy them up.